MilanRadeta/MontyHallSimulation/README.md

 ##### Relationship with Keep and Switch Once strategy with Car and Goat Door DoSs
 The values are the same, relationship is obvious.
 Questions whether the second choice matters - the illusion of choice.
-Questions whether the 'Always Switch' theory, because the simulation results are misinterpreted
 Because of the IoC, to computer this is the same as if it was asked: "What's the chance of finding the goat on the first try?"
+If there's a high chance of that, if offered to switch contestant would like to avoid the goat.

 ## Endnote

-As I already said in the beginning: I was bored and I couldn't sleep, so it's quite possible I'm not right.
+As I already said in the beginning: I was bored and I couldn't sleep, and I was aware at the time that I might had gone on a fool's errand.
-But it has been bugging me for quite a while.
-And I wanted to share this Eureka moment.
+But it had been bugging me for quite a while and I wanted to share the eureka moment when I found the connection between different CSs and DoSs.
 So I'm showing you the code, the data, relations and looks at the same problem from different perspectives.

 In the future, I might add a couple of other CSs and DoSs and calculate the results.
 You are welcome to create issues for me if you have any advice, wishes, observations that might need addressing.
-But I think the main goal has been achieved and I've shown that the chance is 50/50, after all. :)
+~~But I think the main goal has been achieved and I've shown that the chance is 50/50, after all. :)~~
+The chance is 50/50, if you randomly choose between the remaining two doors in the second choice.
+When you play ahead, you basically have one choice, and that's between 1/3 or 2/3 chance of winning the door.
+And you should switch. :D

 ## References